Please stay away from rising waters at this time, as changes can happen quickly. Keep a close eye on children and pets.

 Ditching & Drainage

-Our Public Works Department began their regular ditching works the week of March 14.
+Our Public Works Department began their regular ditching works the mid March.
 The warm weather that we experienced early on allowed us to begin opening up the ditches in our problem areas so that they can do their job to carry off the spring run-off.

 We regularly monitor ditches in the spring, particularly the known problem areas but conditions can vary from year to year and blockages can pop up anywhere.
 Due to the large accumulation of snow this winter, we will see the ditches doing their job and redirecting water in much of the municipality as the snow melts.
 This is a good thing and seeing water in ditches is not necessarily a bad thing!
 Although it is our residents responsibility to protect their properties against flooding, it is our priority to assist in taking steps like ditching to protect our residents and their dwellings.
 If you have drainage problem concerns, we would appreciate hearing from you by email or by phone 204-482-3300.

 When contacting us, please be prepared to provide as much detail as possible so that we can assess the situation and clear it strategically as necessary, such as:

 - Name, civic address and contact information (email, phone number)

 - Estimated distance of the water to the house

 - If culverts seem to be frozen;

 - is there snow in the ditch or water by the culvert

 - if you can see a noticeable difference in the height of the water from one side of the culvert to the other